Study Abroad in Ghana, May-June 2019

 For more information about the Ghana study abroad program, including dates, fees, and application deadlines, please visit the Office of International Programs webpage.

 This four-week program will take place in the port city of Dakar in Senegal.
-Students are introduced to the basics of Wolof language in their first week to better connect with the community, while taking the 4-credit course 'FREN 388: Civilizations of West Francophone Africa' taught by Dr. Kodjo Adabra, Assistant Professor of French.
+Students are introduced to the basics of Wolof language in their first week to better connect with the community, while taking the 4-credit course 'FREN 312: Modernity and West Africa' taught by Dr. Kodjo Adabra, Associate Professor of Francophone Studies.
 During their four weeks in Senegal, students will conduct research on carefully chosen topics including Islam, history, culture, politics, music, or other country-relevant topics as approved by the instructor.
 Students will also participate in many pre-planned cultural events, weekend excursions, and site visits.
 This study abroad program is sponsored by the Chancellor's Award for Internationalization of the State University of New York.

-For more information about the Senegal study abroad program, including dates, fees, and application deadlines, please visit the Office of International Programs Office of International Programs webpage.
+For more information about the Senegal study abroad program, including dates, fees, and application deadlines, please view the online program application.